HEPTHools/Adinkra/README.md

 * Copying the raw text stored at the above link into a text editor and saving in a file on your local hard drive with only a .m extension.

-* [Adinkra.m](https://raw.githubusercontent.com/HEPTHools/Adinkra/master/Adinkra.m): mathematica package with tools to research adinkras

-* [AdinkraTutorial.nb](https://raw.githubusercontent.com/HEPTHools/Adinkra/master/AdinkraTutorial.nb): full tutorial notebook file with examples on how to use the various functions of the Adinkra.m package.

-* [4DTools.nb](https://raw.githubusercontent.com/HEPTHools/Adinkra/master/Examples/4DTools.nb): tutorial notebook file with just the examples of 4D tools of the full tutorial AdinkraTutorial.nb.

-* [N!=4.nb](https://raw.githubusercontent.com/HEPTHools/Adinkra/master/Examples/N!=4.nb): tutorial notebook file with just the examples of N != 4 adinkras of the full tutorial AdinkraTutorial.nb.

-* [N=4.nb](https://raw.githubusercontent.com/HEPTHools/Adinkra/master/Examples/N=4.nb): tutorial notebook file with just the examples of N = 4 adinkras of the full tutorial AdinkraTutorial.nb.
+## Tutorials

-The tutorials show in depth how to use many of the tools of the Adinkra.m package listed below on this page.
+Tutorials showing in depth how to use many of the tools of the Adinkra.m package can be found [here](https://hepthools.github.io/Adinkra/Examples/)

 ## Installation Instructions
+**When updating Adinkra.m from a previous version, you may have to delete the old installation first.
+Download and run [DeleteAdinkra.nb](https://raw.githubusercontent.com/HEPTHools/Adinkra/master/DeleteAdinkra.nb) before updating.**

 After downloading, install the Adinkra.m package on your local machine with the File-->Install menu in Mathematica

 ![FileInstall.jpg](/Images/FileInstall.jpg)